Unmanned Aircraft Systems and the HCFCD

 The basin at John Paul’s Landing, located in a mostly rural area of the Addicks Reservoir watershed, is a key element of the Upper Langham Creek Frontier Program.
 John Paul’s Landing is the site of a future Harris County Precinct 3 park.

 Stormwater detention basins reduce flooding risks and damages during heavy rain events by safely storing excess floodwater and slowly releasing it back to the bayou when the threat of flooding has passed.
-E&R projects provide a cost-effective way to perform preliminary excavation in advance of a future capital project.

 (Photo at John Paul's Landing of Jason Nicholas, pilot in command, and HCFCD construction inspector Larry Rosenthal, courtesy of Precision Aerial.)